 MacCleaner Pro’s app uninstaller is what can help you out there.
-This feature in the app finds all of the apps you’ve installed on your Mac, and then it lets you choose and delete the apps that you no longer need.
+This feature in the app finds all the apps you’ve installed on your Mac, and then it lets you choose and delete the apps that you no longer need.

-This program ensures that all of the data associated with your app is also gone when the app itself is removed.
+This program ensures that all the data associated with your app is also gone when the app itself is removed.
 Here’s how you use this feature:

-- Launch MacCleaner Pro and click on Uninstall applications in the left sidebar.
+- Launch MacCleaner Pro and click on App Uninstaller in the left sidebar.

-- Select Launch App Cleaner at the bottom on the right pane.
+- Click Launch App Cleaner & Uninstaller at the bottom of the right pane.

-- Choose the app you want to uninstall from the list, and then click on Uninstall on the right pane.
+- Choose the app you want to uninstall from the list, and click on Uninstall on the right pane.